uchicago-cs/chiventure/docs/actions.md

 ### `<ITEM>`
 #### Conditions:
-- Item must be accessible by player
+- Item must be in the same room as the player
 - Item must be able to be affected by action
 - Item must be in a state where action can be affective
 - Item may need a certain attribute to be a certain value before action can be affective